prathitnarayan/LLM-Pages/README.md

 This README is updated with each deployment.
 Previous deployments are tracked in commit history.

 ### Latest Changes
-- **Task:** weather-dashboard-app
+- **Task:** sales-summary-test
-- **Brief:** Generate a responsive weather dashboard app with city search, temperature, humidity, and weather icons.
+- **Brief:** Create a page that fetches product-sales.csv, displays each product with its sales amount, calculates and shows total sales in #total-sales element, and lists products in a table with id=sales-table
 - **Round:** 1
-- **Timestamp:** 2025-11-19 07:01:21 UTC
+- **Timestamp:** 2025-12-02 03:00:05 UTC

 ---

-*Powered by AI Project Generator | Last updated: 2025-11-19 07:01:21 UTC*
+*Powered by AI Project Generator | Last updated: 2025-12-02 03:00:05 UTC*